 Therapy offers a safe and effective method for illuminating shadows.
 And depending on the person and the wounding, intuitive sessions, energy healing, journaling (with or without Tarot or oracle cards), hypnosis, etc. may help.

 This work is required of all wounded healers, like it or not.
-We may put it off, and yet eventually our noses will be rubbed in it to such a degree that it’s unavoidable.
+While may put it off, eventually our noses will be rubbed in it to such a degree that it’s unavoidable.

 Serving as wounded healers